Snackmonger/aristoxenus/notes/devlog.rst

 I've also gained some valuable experience working with separation of responsibilities, so I can start thinking a bit more about how the various parts of the program that already exist can work together best.

-I started working out some of the details of the diagram classes for guitar fingerings, and I'm pleased that they already makes working with diagrams easier.
+I started working out some of the details of the diagram classes for guitar fingerings, and I'm pleased that they already make working with diagrams easier.
 Soon I'd like to make tkinter display some fancier-looking diagrams using these classes; their nodes should be able to highlight in different colours, and we should be able to show arpeggios with the related scale notes greyed-out (but still visible) or completely invisible.